fabiomrch/java/README.md

 Total: 74.68<br>

 # Solution
 I identified different tax methods according the implied condition (value of product type and imported flag).
-I treated them as specifications implementing a common Tax interface.
+I treated them as specifications implementing a common Tax interface.<br>
 I didn't focus on product categorization using a simple enum to express product type.